 Qualifying States Disclaimer:

-Central Washington University is not authorized to accept students into online courses and online degree programs from the following states: Alabama, Arkansas, Illinois, Iowa, Kansas, Kentucky, Maryland, Minnesota, Missouri, New Mexico.
+Central Washington University is not authorized to accept students into online courses and online degree programs from the following states: Alabama, Arkansas, Iowa, Kansas, Maryland, Minnesota, Missouri.
 If you reside in a state listed above, you are ineligible at this time for admission.
 Please check back to our website periodically as new states will be added when we receive additional authorizations.

 Now offering bachelor's degree programs in: